-- To receive and adopt the Directors' Report and the Audited Accounts of the Company for the financial year ended 30 June 2012 together with the Auditors' Report thereon.
+- 1. To receive and adopt the Directors' Report and the Audited Accounts of the Company for the financial year ended 30 June 2013 together with the Auditors' Report thereon.
 (Resolution 1) - 2.
-To re-elect the following Directors of the Company retiring pursuant to Article 91 of the Articles of Association of the Company:
+To declare a first and final tax exempt (one-tier) dividend of RMB0.013 per ordinary share for the financial year ended 30 June 2013.
+(2012: Nil).
+(Resolution 2) - 3.
+To re-elect the following Directors of the Company retiring pursuant to Article 97 of the Articles of Association of the Company: